Hacktoberfest/hacktoberfest-2020/README.md

 There are two commands you will need for running the project.

-First, spin up the rails server locally
+First, spin up the rails server locally:

 ```
 script/server
 ```

-If you will be running any background jobs through sidekiq, run the following command which will spin up both redis and sidekiq
+If you will be running any background jobs through sidekiq, run the following command in a separate terminal window from `script/server` which will spin up both redis and sidekiq:

 ```
-script/console
+script/sidekiq
 ```

 ## ENV Variables